toptal/chewy/README.md

 UsersIndex.reset! # purges index and imports default data for all types
 ```

-Also if the passed user is `#destroyed?`, or satisfies a `delete_if` type option, or the specified id does not exist in the database, import will perform delete from index action for this object.
+If the passed user is `#destroyed?`, or satisfies a `delete_if` type option, or the specified id does not exist in the database, import will perform delete from index action for this object.

 ```ruby
 define_type User, delete_if: :deleted_at